Borel (crater)

 Borel is a tiny lunar impact crater located in the southeast part of Mare Serenitatis.
-It was named after French mathematician Émile Borel.
-To the northeast is the crater Le Monnier and to the southeast is the crater Abetti.
-Borel was previously identified as Le Monnier C.
+To the northeast is the crater Le Monnier and to the south is the crater Dawes.

-This is a roughly circular, cup-shaped formation with inner floors that slope down to the midpoint of the crater.
+On the lunar geologic timescale, this formation dates to the Eratosthenian period.
+It is a roughly circular, cup-shaped formation with inner floors that slope down to the midpoint of the crater.
 The interior has a higher albedo than the surrounding dark lunar mare.

+This crater was named after French mathematician Émile Borel (1871-1956).
+Before its designation was adopted by the International Astronomical Union in 1976, it was identified as Le Monnier C.